 ISWE provides a public service that impacts Ireland’s economic and social health by ensuring that economic structures and outcomes are more reflective of the lived experiences of all those in Irish society.

-Born from a focus in UCD to In 2021, the Irish Society for Women in Economics (ISWE) was established to address the documented gender inequality in the economics profession.
+Born from a focus in UCD to In 2021, the Irish Society for Women in Economics (ISWE) was established by Dr. Orla Doyle to address the documented gender inequality in the economics profession.
 In Ireland, women represent approximately one-third of undergraduate and postgraduate students and account for 41% of academic economists and 32% of full professors.
 The voice of women economists in public debates, policy decisions, and the media is also under-represented.

 This vision is strongly aligned with the HEA’s Gender Taskforce Action Plan, as well as the 2021 Citizens’ Assembly on Gender Equality which recommended that gender equality becomes the norm in Irish society.